tadam-framework/tadam-core/README.md

-# tadam
+# Tadam Core

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Heart of the beast.

+Any Merge Request with sweetness will be welcome.

 ## License

-Copyright © 2019 FIXME
+Copyright © 2020

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at